perfana/perfana-gatling-workshop/test-environment/README.md

 ## Start

-* Start all the containers with: `sudo docker-compose up -d`
+* Start all the containers with: `docker-compose up -d`

 The end result will be an environment with the following started docker containers: